 You have to change rubber bands 3 to 4 times a day, as one band losses its function fast.
 If you don’t replace it with the new band regularly, the tooth will move slowly.

-So, there’ll be delaying in treatment and you have to wait for more to get rid of the braces.
+So, there’ll be delays in treatment and you have to wait for more to get rid of the braces.
 However, you can change ligatures during every appointment with your orthodontist, that’s usually every 6 to 8 weeks.

 Rubber band braces colors